 How the Debt Avalanche Method Works

 The debt avalanche method focuses on paying off debts with the highest interest rates first.
-For example, if your highest-interest debt is a credit card balance with an APR (Annual Percentage Rate) of 15%, you target this debt first, while paying off the minimum amount payable for other debts.
-All the extra money you have goes into repaying the credit card debt with an APR of 15%.
+For example, if your highest-interest debt is a credit card balance with an APR (annual percentage rate) of 15%, you target this debt first, while paying off the minimum amount payable for other debts.
+All the extra money you have goes toward repaying the credit card debt with an APR of 15%.

 Once this debt is fully paid, you move on to the debt with the next highest interest rate.
 You keep following this strategy until all your debts are paid off.
 This way, the higher interest-rate debt will crash down quickly like the rocks, snow, and other debris falls in the event of an avalanche.

 What are the Benefits and Drawbacks of the Debt Avalanche vs Debthunch?